juliamorphology/bambi_0.1.0/README.txt

 functions, and how to run BAMBI!

 BAMBI.m - The main function.
 Inputs are:
-  DEMfile - an ascii file of the bathymetric grid flow - the flow direction flowvar - the variation in flow that defines a leeside. set at 40 in default. export - 1 is yes and 0 is no
+  DEMfile - an ascii file (the filepath ending with filename as a string) of the bathymetric grid flow - the flow direction (a number 0 to 360 in azimuthal format, 0 is north and 90 is east) flowvar - the variation in flow that defines a leeside. set at 40 in default. export - 1 is yes and 0 is no